Irish neutrality: The Cold War

 During the Cold War, Ireland maintained its policy of neutrality.
 It did not align itself officially with NATO, the Warsaw Pact, or the Non-Aligned Movement.
 It refused to join NATO due to a sovereignty dispute over Northern Ireland with the United Kingdom, a NATO member.
 Ireland offered to set up a separate alliance with the United States but this was refused.
 This offer was linked in part to the $133 million received from the Marshall Aid Plan.

 However, secret transmission of information from the government to the CIA started in 1955.
 The link was established by Liam Cosgrave via a Mr. Cram and the Irish embassy in London, and was not revealed until December 2007.
 In 1962–63, during the Cuban Missile Crisis, Seán Lemass authorised searches of aircraft that stopped over at Shannon while flying between Warsaw Pact countries and Cuba, for "warlike material".

-In 1952 the government agreed a secret memorandum of understanding with the UK government regarding air defence, under which the Royal Air Force can apply to intercept hostile aircraft in Irish airspace, conscious of the lack of capability of the Irish Air Corps to do so.
-The agreement has been renewed by subsequent governments despite misgivings.
-In 2023, Senator Gerard Craughwell applied to the High Court for a judicial review of its constitutionality.
+In 2023, The Irish Times reported that in 1952 the Irish government agreed a secret memorandum of understanding with the UK government regarding air defence, by which the Royal Air Force can apply to intercept hostile or unidentified aircraft in Irish airspace, as the Irish Air Corps lacked the means to do so.
+Unidentified sources said the agreement has been renewed by subsequent Irish governments despite misgivings.
+A spokesperson for the Department of Foreign Affairs said its policies are carried out "with full respect for Irish sovereign decision-making authority and for Ireland's long-standing policy of military neutrality".
+James Heappey, a British minister of state for defence, acknowledged that RAF jets had "deployed into Irish airspace on occasion".
+In 2023, Irish senator Gerard Craughwell applied to the High Court for a judicial review of its constitutionality.
+According to the UK Defence Journal, "the arrangement does not constitute UK responsibility for Irish air defence", but is mainly for air traffic safety, as hijacked or non-transponding aircraft are a risk to civilians.

 Ireland applied to join the then European Communities in 1963 and finally acceded in 1973.
 Garret FitzGerald, who was Minister for Foreign Affairs 1973–77, claims that both Fianna Fáil and Fine Gael in the 1960s and 1970s accepted that European integration would eventually reach a point where Ireland would have to join in defence co-operation.
 FitzGerald points to Charles Haughey's opposition to the explicit mention of neutrality in a 1981 Dáil motion, stating that Haughey adopted a more pro-neutrality stance upon entering opposition later in 1981.